 Hip osteoarthritis (degenerative arthritis of the hip)

-Patients who have osteoarthritis of the hip sometimes have problems walking.
+People with osteoarthritis of the hip sometimes have problems walking.
 Diagnosis can be difficult at first.
 That's because pain can appear in different locations including the groin, thigh, buttocks or knee.
 The pain can be stabbing and sharp or it can be a dull ache, and the hip is often stiff.

 What causes osteoarthritis of the hip joint?